 After a year in China, to gain further experience, I decided to return to Qatar, as a country which I love being a part of.
-This led me to looking at NAISAK as a school within the global community of Nord Anglia.
+NAISAK is a school within the global community of Nord Anglia giving everyone great opportunities and potential which they would not have at other schools.
 I wanted to move to a school that is well run, with clear aims and visions, promoting collaboration and excellence.
 I am a teacher who likes to try different types of resources, offering chances for students to work together to solve problems.
-I look forward to trying new things at NAISAK, such as a version of the escape rooms, which I first tried in China, to help capture students’ attention and engage them in learning.
+I like to incorporate active resources and try new things, such as a version of the escape rooms, to help capture students’ attention and engage them in learning.

 I pride myself on setting a good example and leading an active lifestyle.
 In Qatar I continue to enjoy some of my favourite hobbies, windsurfing and paddle boarding, as well as learning new sports, such as kitesurfing and wakeboarding.
 This passion for the outdoors is something that I like to pass on to the students at NAISAK through the Duke of Edinburgh’s International Award.

 I love to travel to different countries and enjoy learning more about different cultures, styles of music and types of food.
 Alongside this I enjoy being outside exploring different hiking trails and spectacular scenery.
 In the past couple of years I have hiked up several mountains in Australia, China and the Middle East, such as Cradle Mountain, Tianmen Mountain, Hallelujah (Avatar) Mountain and Jebel Shams.
 I have also supported the students of my school in China by organising their trip to Hong Kong to complete their Silver International Award.
 As the International Award Coordinator at NAISAK I am getting stuck into this role and aiming to expand it as the school continues to develop and progress.